SynteLang/SynteLang/README.md

 <a name="il"></a>
 ## info.go and listing.go
-`info.go` is intended to run alongside Syntə to display useful information and error messages.
+`info.go` is intended to run alongside Syntə to display useful information.
 The layout is as follows:
 ```
 Syntə info *press enter to quit*                0s      <-- elapsed running time in seconds.
 Also, a yellow dot indicates a sync event
-╭───────────────────────────────────────────────────╮

-                                    Load: 0.00          <-- If the sound engine is overloaded, the sound quality will degrade

-                                                        <-- info and error messages will appear here
+        0.00    |||||||             |                   <-- peak audio meter, approx 50dB of range, will display 'GR' if limiting takes place on the output.
 														(the top line of the audio meter will flicker red if clipping occurs internally)
-        0.00    |||||||             |                   <-- peak audio meter, approx 50dB of range, will display 'GR' if limiting takes place on the output.
+    0%                                                  <-- If the sound engine is overloaded, the sound quality will degrade
-      Mouse-X: 0				Mouse-Y: 0              <-- value of mouse X and Y
+                        mx: 0		my: 0               <-- value of mouse X and Y
-╰───────────────────────────────────────────────────╯
 ```

-Info display won't display the same message sent more than once in succession.
 `listing.go` displays the currently running necklaces.
 Any that are muted will show in italics.
 In verbose mode the functions within a listing are 'unrolled', that is to say they are shown in terms of their atomic operations.

 <a name="ht"></a>